tkhang1999/semantic-food-search/README.md

 ## Miscellaneous
 ### 1. Data indexing in Solr
-* We use the food review data in this application for semantic search, you can find the data in `search/setup_solr/foodhunter_reviews.csv`
+* We use a small part of Amazon Fine Food Reviews dataset in this application for semantic search, the full dataset can be found [here](https://www.kaggle.com/snap/amazon-fine-food-reviews)
+* Our data are available at `search/setup_solr/amazon_food_reviews.csv`
-* You can re-index the data by running the following command
+* To re-index the data in Solr, make sure Solr is started and run the following command
 ```
 $ python search/setup_solr/add_BERT_embedding_to_Solr.py
 ```

 ### 2. Pre-trained model used in SBERT
 * SBERT provides different models for our usage.
-More details can be found from [here](https://www.sbert.net/docs/pretrained_models.html).
+More details can be found [here](https://www.sbert.net/docs/pretrained_models.html).
 * Because the application is deployed on a free dyno from Heroku, we choose and download a lightweight model locally to improve the web performance.
 The [**paraphrase-MiniLM-L3-v2**](search/setup_solr/paraphrase-MiniLM-L3-v2/) model offers a great trade-off between performance and speed.